SiteAlert/sitealert-wordpress-plugin/readme.txt

 * Begun Development

 == Upgrade Notice ==

+= 1.6.0 =
+This update fixes a few bugs and adds an optional REST API endpoint

 = 1.5.0 =
 This update adds unsupported plugin notices to the installed plugins page and includes fix for MariaDB checks